How to care for Aloe Vera

 All of the soil should be dry before watering.
 If the soil is still moist, you risk giving this plant too much water which can make it start to rot.
 When you water this plant, water well and then allow the soil to dry out completely before you water it again.

-This plant needs fertilizing just like all of your other plants, but in a lower dose.
-Plant fertilizer is needed to promote good growth and to stay healthy.
+This plant does not need very much fertilizing, but giving them some extra nutrients every once in a while is important to keep them green, promote good growth and to stay healthy.
 You can find more info below how to best fertilize this plants.

 Download Planta to get more accurate care instructions tailored to suit you and your plant's specific needs